 At the moment, Tuesday is the most economical day to take a flight to Taiwan.
 Saturday is likely to be the most costly.

-Taiwan flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Taiwan flights can be made cheaper if you choose a flight in the evening.
+Booking a flight in the afternoon will likely mean higher prices.

 Taiwan’s recent history dates back to 1949 when Chiang Kai-shek and his defeated Kuomintang soldiers and followers, about 1.3 million people in all, fled mainland China.
 While China claims sovereignty over Taiwan and regards it as a province of China, Taiwan considers itself more Chinese than mainland China.
 Regardless of its complicated relationships, travellers taking Taiwan flights will discover a fascinating land with a rich cultural heritage, glorious, otherworldly lantern festivals and six national parks with dramatic volcano-and-hot-spring landscapes.